Open any newspaper and you’ll see us – even if you don’t recognize us.

 His partner in inspiration is Robert Lehrman, novelist, former chief speechwriter for Vice President Al Gore and other nationally-known politicians, now an adjunct faculty member at American University, where he created and teaches a course on speechwriting.
 He’s a natural founder of this site, having written the new standard textbook on speechwriting, The Political Speechwriter’s Companion.
 His PunditWire columns will look especially at speeches for what they say and how they say it.

-Our daily quotes are furnished by American University School of Communication’s Simpson Fellows, Carissa Alaimo and Emily Rogers who are continuing the mission of Rev. James Simpson’s Contemporary Quotations: The Most Notable Quotes From 1950 to the Present
+Our daily quotes are furnished by American University School of Communication’s Simpson Fellow, who is continuing the mission of Rev. James Simpson’s Contemporary Quotations: The Most Notable Quotes From 1950 to the Present

 We are grateful to the American University School of Communication for serving as a sponsor for PunditWire.
 Please note that American University does not expressly endorse any of the views that appear on this site.